cntzr/remgo/README.md

 * processing of basic REM constructs
 * processing of the AT and DURATION attributes
 * colorized output in terminals
-* simple output for postprocessing e.g. via mail
 * output for ...
   * today
   * a week
   * next week

+There's just one ToDo for the moment.
+I'm still missing a simple output for postprocessing e.g. via mail.
+Should be done in a few weeks.

 ## Install